EmmanuelWorrell/Linux-Gaming-Screen-Shot-Script/README.md

 after the application's windows game limited to 32 characters.
 So when you make a screenshot will be organized in a directory named after the game with a date time in a folder of the same name.

+Also make what ever changes you want to this script any contributions are welcomed and credit me for creating this script.

 Requirements: scrot, xdotool

 scrot is needed to take screensots.